adam-m-jcbs/devops_sandbox/README.md

 ## helloworld

-Because Arch is well-designed, if you attempt to do `docker run helloworld`, it will fail.
+Because Arch is well-designed, if you attempt to do `docker run hello-world` or similar, it will fail (yes, even if you already pulled it).
 The Arch Linux community has made the correct decision to have their infrastructure and critical components default to more secure practices.
 This includes things like ports needing to be explicitly opened instead of being open by default.
 So do this:

 ```
 /usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock